Wolf Rinke Associates, Inc.

 You complete Step 3 by coming up with 75 CPEUs if you are an RD or 50 CPEUs if you are a DTR.
 All must be related to your goals.

-Remember, your Learning Plan must be approved by CDR no later than 120 days after the date of your certificate for completing a home study course.
-Courses which have certificates dated prior to the 120 days will not be accepted by CDR.
+Remember, your Learning Plan must be approved by CDR no later than 120 days after the date of your certificate for completing a home study program. programs which have certificates dated prior to the 120 days will not be accepted by CDR.

 Step 4.
 Maintain your Learning Activities Log

-Once you have all your credits completed (75 RDs, 50 DTRs) mail your completed forms to CDR and keep a copy for your file.
-You can also complete Step 4 on-line at www.cdrnet.org.
+Once you have all your credits completed (75 RDs, 50 DTRs) you can complete Step 4 online at www.cdrnet.org. or if you prefer you can mail your completed forms to CDR and keep a copy for your file.
 Be sure to submit Step 4 only after all your credits have been completed.
 CDR does not accept partial submissions.
 You are almost done.

 5. Learning plan evaluation